 - Monitor controls continuously using indicator templates and indicators.

-- View compliance posture through reports and dashboards.
+- View the compliance posture through reports and dashboards.

 - Review the compliance posture of policies or checks from other ServiceNow applications by mapping them to control objectives using the Compliance data source registry.